 All parts of the application must be received by the deadline in order to be considered for funding.
 The applicant is responsible for making sure the application packet is complete.
-See MRM and OEAS Application Instructions for more information.
+See MRM Application Instructions for more information.

 Application requirements, including required documents, letters, and forms, vary by program and may not be completely represented here.
 The processing of your application will not be completed until these requirements have been met.
 Please, before applying to this program, always contact the program office to confirm application requirements.See contact information above.

 This program is not offered as a MAIS field of study.

 This program does not participate in the Accelerated Master's Platform (AMP)